 Erik Wiik.
 Mr. Wiik joined CIRCOR as President, Energy Group in March 2015.
-Prior to joining CIRCOR, he was employed by Aker Solutions in the United Kingdom, Norway, and the United States.
-He most recently served as the Executive Vice President and Regional President of Aker Solutions, North America.
+Prior to joining CIRCOR, he was employed by Aker Solutions, a global provider of products, systems, and services to the oil and gas industry, in the United Kingdom, Norway, and the United States.
+He most recently served as the Executive Vice President and Regional President of Aker Solutions, North America from June 2011 until March 2015.
 Mr. Wiik had previously served as president of Aker business units including subsea, well services, and floating production.
 He has an engineering degree from Texas A&M University.